Ensuring a maximum integration of renewables

 Matching offtake supply to demand

 Central to the efficiency of CHP plants, alongside the gas engines at their heart, is that the heat produced by the CHP plant shall match the changing demand from the offtaker.
 At Schwäbisch Hall, for example, the heat is used to power the utility’s district heating network and its nearly 100-kilometer network of piping.
-With the principle configuration for CHP plants, district heating is just one use for a plant’s exhaust heat.
-It also can be piped to a nearby factory for use in a range of industrial processes, Tütken says.
+District heating is the principle offtake configuration for a CHP plant’s exhaust heat, but not the only one.
+Exhaust heat also can be piped to a nearby factory for use in a range of industrial processes, Tütken says.

 The CHP technology is an important transition technology on the road to the energy and heat transition.